Broadband over power lines

-Broadband over power lines (BPL) is a method of power-line communication (PLC) that allows relatively high-speed digital data transmission over the public electric power distribution wiring.
-BPL uses higher frequencies, a wider frequency range and different technologies compared to other forms of power-line communications to provide high-rate communication over longer distances.
+Broadband over power lines (BPL) is a method of power-line communication (PLC) that allows relatively high-speed digital data transmission over public electric power distribution wiring.
+BPL uses higher frequencies, a wider frequency range, and different technologies compared to other forms of power-line communications to provide high-rate communication over longer distances.
 BPL uses frequencies that are part of the radio spectrum allocated to over-the-air communication services; therefore, the prevention of interference to, and from, these services is a very important factor in designing BPL systems.

+There are two main categories of BPL: in-house and access.
+In-house BPL is broadband access within a building or structure using the electric lines of the structure to provide the network infrastructure.
+Access BPL is the use of electrical transmission lines to deliver broadband to the home.
+Access BPL is considered a viable alternative to cable or DSL to provide the 'final mile' of broadband to end users.

 History

+BPL is based on PLC technology developed as far back as 1914 by the U.S. telecommunications company AT&T. In 1990s, BPL emerged as a means of leveraging the pervasiveness of the power grid to deliver high-speed broadband communications.
+The aim was to expand internet access to areas where traditional wired broadband solutions like DSL or cable were not readily available or economically viable.

-BPL is based on PLC technology developed as far back as 1914 by US telecommunications company AT&T. Electricity companies have been bundling radio frequency on the same line as electrical current to monitor the performance of their own power grids for years.
-More recently there have been attempts to implement access BPL, or the provision of internet services to customers via the grid.
-The prospect of BPL was predicted in 2004 to possibly motivate DSL and cable operators to more quickly serve rural communities.
+In order to achieve high bandwidth levels, BPL operates at higher frequencies than traditional power line communications, typically in the range between 2–80 MHz.
+The modulation techniques of BPL are either frequency division multiplexing (FDM) or orthogonal frequency division multiplexing (OFDM), which are both superior to spread spectrum or narrowband for spectral efficiency, robustness against channel distortions, and the ability to adapt to channel changes.
+Electricity companies have been bundling radio frequency on the same line as the electrical current to monitor the performance of their own power grids for years.
+There have been attempts to implement access BPL, or the provision of internet services to customers via the grid.
+The prospect of BPL was predicted in 2004 to possibly motivate DSL and cable operators to serve rural communities.

-The high level of attenuation (or data signal loss) from access BPL power cables had two critical effects:

-First, a request to increase signal levels was opposed by groups within the radio community (DOD, FAA, FEMA, amateur radio) that had already documented significant interference.
-Second, the data rate was greatly reduced when a robust error correction code was added.
+More recently, decarbonization is leading to a significant increase in generation plants, storage devices, and consumers at lower voltage levels, causing capacity issues in distribution grids.
+Traditional central control becomes not feasible for lower levels due to the vast number of units.
+Energy utility companies such as E.ON, starts to adopt BPL as a key communication technology to enable real-time, high-speed decentralized control of the grid.

+How BPL works

+Broadband Over Power Lines (BPL) works as specialized modems to convert data into signals and transmit alongside power lines, This process ensures consistent broadband connectivity through demodulation, data distribution, and interference mitigation.